GLOBAL MARKETS-Stocks rally stalls, eyes on Powell testimony for US rate clues

 By Naomi Rovnick and Stella Qiu

-LONDON, SYDNEY, June 19 (Reuters) - Global shares fell from 14-month highs hit last week, as investors awaited testimony from U.S. Federal Reserve Chair Jerome Powell in markets that remain dominated by monetary policy bets.
+LONDON, SYDNEY, June 19 (Reuters) - Global shares drifted on Monday from 14-month highs hit last week, as investors awaited testimony from U.S. Federal Reserve Chair Jerome Powell in markets that remain dominated by monetary policy bets.

-The MSCI's broad gauge of world stocks softened by 0.3% .MIWD00000PUS, with Wall Street markets closed for the Juneteenth holiday.
+The MSCI's broad gauge of world stocks ticked 0.2% higher, .MIWD00000PUS, with Wall Street markets closed for the Juneteenth holiday.

-In Europe, the Stoxx 600 share index lost 0.7%.
-Short-term UK government bonds continued selling off ahead of the Bank of England's monetary policy decision on Thursday, at which it is widely expected to lift interest rates for the 13th consecutive meeting.

 After a week in which the stock market cheered the Fed's decision to skip a rate increase in June, Powell is scheduled to deliver congressional testimony on Wednesday and Thursday.